Chapter 10.54

 12. Signs and awnings subject to design review as specified by Chapter 10.42 SMC (Sign and Awning Regulations).

-17. Permits to install satellite dish antennas which have a diameter greater than 40 inches (one meter).
+15. Permits to install satellite dish antennas which have a diameter greater than one meter.

 C. Public Notice and Hearing.
 Design review permit applications require public hearing by the Planning Commission.
 Public hearing shall be noticed and conducted consistent with Chapter 10.82 SMC (Public Notice and Hearings).
 Design review for signs and awnings shall not be subject to the noticing requirement.